VenatioStudios/Web/README.md

 In the early years of the internet there was no google.
 (I know hard to believe...)
 In these days where you got your site list from was really a dog's breakfast of different sources.
 It was not till the introduction of web crawlers that true search engines where created.
 When all this madness of who have the best web crawl was going on I was interested by the idea of crawling code the same way these crawlers where out there exploring the web.
 I create my own version of a crawler SPIDERS (Which is short for Self Propagation for Identification of Data Equality and Relationships in Subsystems) In the end it helped me explore the C and Assembly languages.
 I also created a version that could explore the web the same way web crawlers do, and still use it to this day to do deep dives into the search engines.

 ## [Projects](#projects)
-These project where born out of a personal or professional need or the want to productize a past research item.
+These projects where born out of a personal or professional need or the want to productize a past research item.
 With most of my free time going to support the High Ground Vision project.

 * ![#c5f015](https://placehold.it/15/c5f015/000000?text=+) `High Ground Vision`
 * ![#c5f015](https://placehold.it/15/c5f015/000000?text=+) `Boardgame.io`